DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/texts/texts.md

 ---
 ---
 ##### shortDescription
-Strings that can be changed or localized in the **PivotGrid** widget.
+Strings that can be changed or localized in the **PivotGrid** UI component.

 ---